Saturday, 26 April 2014

 Last night I was at book club.
 I know I always say this but - what nice friends I have!

-Monday 21 April 2014
+Monday, 21 April 2014

 A long way home

-I woke early to another sunny day in Dundonnell; we all had breakfast then packed up the cars.
-Most people decided to head home, tired from three days of vigorous walking and fresh air.
+Most people decided to head straight home, tired from three days of vigorous walking and fresh air.
 Only the two stalwarts Alasdair and James decided to conquer one more peak, Sail Mhor.

 Meanwhile I was having rather an alarming petrol experience.
 I had allowed my tank to dip to nearly empty, used to being in an urban environment with many petrol stations.
 So it was a hair-raising twenty minute drive to the nearest petrol station at Laide.
 The journey south was very pleasant at first with beautiful scenery, and we had a good run to Aviemore where we stopped for a tasty lunch at the Rothiemurchus visitor centre.

 However we were sent in a long diversion off the A9 at Calvine because sadly there had been a serious accident at the House of Bruar and the road was completely closed.
 The diversion took a very long time because the road was winding and narrow in places, so large and wide vehicles had trouble getting through.
 We crawled along for three quarters of an hour before getting back onto the A9.
 James and Alasdair were on their way south by now and heard about the accident from us and on the radio so they decided to go on a circuitous route via Fort William.
 But they got held up in slow traffic at Loch Lomond so they had a long haul too.
+Despite this it has been an excellent weekend and we have been very lucky with the weather.

 At last we all arrived home and had a curry together.
 Jack was on good form, having been well looked after by Grandma, who had kindly fed him and given him all his antibiotics and diuretics and kidney pills.
 The evening was rounded off by another excellent episode of Game of Thrones.

-Sunday 20 April 2014
+Sunday, 20 April 2014

 The danger of wild goats

 Today everyone headed to a variety of hill walks and cycles, in groups of two or three people.
 The weather was better than ever; there was not a cloud in the sky.
-James and David went to bag a Corbett and Ally and Cat joined a group who were going to climb a couple of the Fannichs.
+James and Davie went to bag a Corbett and Ally and Cat joined a group who were going to climb a couple of the Fannichs.
 Jamie and I drove to Poolewe where I walked round Loch Kernsary in the Letterewe Estate, a distance of about 10 km. it was a really lovely walk, on one side of the loch was a landrover track and on the other side was a picturesque little path winding along the side of the hill.
 There were some very friendly horses in a field at the head of the loch, I think they thought that I was going to feed them!
 Eventually the path left the loch and as I went over a small hill, Poolewe came into view below me, looking very pretty in the sunshine.
 Meanwhile Jamie had a 21 mlle route planned, a much extended version of my route.
 Parts of it turned out to be very uneven and stony and one part was so boggy that he had to change his route, but he completed his distance and arrived back at the car only about twenty minutes after me (I had several stops to relax on my route!)
 Jamie was tired; it's the longest that he has ever run, but he was pleased at how he had got on despite the rocky terrain.
 We went to Inverewe Gardens for a well deserved coffee before heading back to the hostel.

 After my shower it was still warm enough to sit outside and read my book for a while.
 In the evening we all went back to the Dundonnell Hotel and had an excellent evening.